 Have your rug professionally cleaned every two years to prolong its life.
 Give it a shake in between cleanings to remove dirt and grime.

 The best way to get the most soundproofing impact out of your rugs is to place them on a hard floor.
 We’re talking cement, marble, tiles, and wood, all of which have a tendency to reflect sound.
 Place the largest rug you can find in the most open part of the room where the most noise will reflect off the floor.

 The vibration of air molecules transmits sound.
 Empty spaces amplify sound.
-Hard surfaces reflect interior noise, such as voices, vacuum cleaner roar, or barking.
+Hard surfaces reflect interior noise, such as voices, vacuum cleaner roars, or barking.
 In contrast, soft surfaces absorb sound.

 So, to implement this logic, all you need to do is decorate your home with soft furnishings and adorn your floors with rugs and their cousins.
 It isn’t enough to buy rugs and just scatter them helter-skelter around your home.
 You have to consider these factors to determine the correct rug type to buy and its placement: